byoda/byoda-python/docs/infrastructure/create_a_service.md

 - description: What the data stored in this class is used for
 - type: must be "object"
 - #properties: optional field with a list of strings.
 Each string must be one of the supported values:
+  - primary_key: use this field to match nested objects to this object.
+Only one field in an object can have this property set
+  - index: maintain an index for this field
   - counter: maintain counters for this field.
 Only supported for fields of type UUID and string
 - properties: must be a dict with as keys the different properties of the class.
 Each property must have keys:
   - description: What the data stored in this property is used for
   - type: must be a scalar, ie. "string" or "number" or an array.
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

 There are some data structures that the BYODA pod uses for various purposes.
-The name of these data structures starts with 'BYODA_'.
-If you include these data structures in your schema then it must have a set of defined fields and specific type.
+These data structures are required to be present in your service schema with the corresponding fields and data types.
 Several data structures are required to be defined directly under the root of the JSON Schema.
 These can be copied from the addressbook.json service contract to your contract.